 Our ongoing and future construction projects, such as the Gaylord National, entail significant risks.
 Construction activity requires us to obtain qualified contractors and subcontractors, the availability of which may be uncertain.
 Construction projects are subject to cost overruns and delays caused by events outside of our control or, in certain cases, our contractors' control, such as shortages of materials or skilled labor, unforeseen engineering, environmental and/or geological problems, work stoppages, weather interference, unanticipated cost increases and unavailability of construction materials or equipment.
-Construction, equipment or staffing problems or difficulties in obtaining any of the requisite materials, licenses, permits, allocations and authorizations from governmental or regulatory authorities, construction defects or non-compliance with construction specification, could increase the total cost, delay, jeopardize or prevent the construction or opening of such projects or otherwise affect the design and features of the Gaylord National or other projects.
-In addition, we will be required to obtain financing for development projects and to use cash flow from operations for development and construction.
+Construction, equipment or staffing problems or difficulties in obtaining any of the requisite materials, licenses, permits, allocations and authorizations from governmental or regulatory authorities, construction defects or non-compliance with construction specification, could increase the total cost, delay, jeopardize or prevent the construction or opening of such projects and to use cash flow from operations for development and construction.
 We may seek additional debt or equity financing for development and construction projects.
 We have no financing plans for projects other than the Gaylord National, and we do not know if any needed financing will be available on favorable terms.